Many foods have been shown to help with bloating by promoting regularity, preventing fluid retention, and enhancing gut health.

-Yogurt is packed with probiotics, a beneficial type of bacteria that plays a key role in gut health.
+Yogurt is packed with probiotics, beneficial bacteria that play a key role in gut health.

 Green tea is a great option to help you stay hydrated and prevent fluid retention.

-It’s brimming with antioxidants like epigallocatechin gallate (EGCG), which can neutralize harmful free radicals and reduce inflammation in your body (
+It’s brimming with antioxidants like epigallocatechin gallate (EGCG), which can neutralize harmful free radicals and reduce inflammation.

-Ginger is an herb that’s well known for its ability to soothe digestive distress (
+Ginger is an herb known for its ability to soothe digestive distress.

-Kombucha is a type of fermented beverage typically made from black or green tea.
+Kombucha is a fermented beverage typically made from black or green tea.